Anujkumar23/NAMASTEY-REACT/Chapter1- Inception/notes.md

 ## 3.Async and Defer
 Async: In Async operation when we are parsing HTML page and any script tag encounter with async it start downloading the script along with the parsing of the HTML page asynchronously,after the downloading of script the HTML parsing is paused and script start executing.
 Once the script is executed  the HTML parsing continue.

-Defer:In Defer operation when we are parsing HTML any script tag encounter with defer start downloading the data parallely with HTML Parsing and execute the script only after the HTML parsing is completed.
+Defer:In Defer operation when we are parsing HTML any script tag encounter with defer start downloading the data parallely to HTML Parsing and execute the script only after the HTML parsing is completed.(browser finished the DOM construction)